w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 - With *model*, we refer to the "mechanism" with which input data are transformed into outputs
 - A ML algorithm *trains* a ML model
   - Usually, this "mechanism" is based on math, geometry, statistics, etc.
-- Even with the best model available, if I use "dirty" or "insignificant" input data, the system will perform poorly
+- Even with the best model available, the model will perform poorly if it trains on "dirty" data

 # Demos and useful links